 Across each area of maternal healthcare provision in Uganda, grave disparities of access and quality distinguish government and private health facilities.
 Although private facilities are more likely to carry essential medical supplies and equipment, they are also more likely to charge user fees.
 Where fees are charged, facilities fail to monitor and publicize fee schedules.
 The ability to pay is cited by women as the greatest obstacle to their ability to access maternity care, and rural women are disproportionately impacted by user fees.
-In addition, although care is supposed to be free of charge in the public health sector, tests, in practice user fees, as well as fees for medical supplies, tests, registration fees and medication, are frequently levied.205 As a consequence women seeking maternal healthcare206 are forced to pay.207
+In addition, although care is supposed to be free of charge in the public health sector, the sector of the public health sector, the sector of the public health sector.

+registration fees and medication, are frequently levied.
+As a consequence women seeking maternal healthcare are forced to pay.

 A similar situation applies to women seeking family planning services.
 The 2006 UDHS documents that contraceptives are far more likely to be free in public health facilities than in private facilities and, where fees are charged for contraceptives in the public sector, prices are typically lower than in the private sector.
 However, despite the greater affordability of public sector services and goods, the greatest single source of contraceptives for Ugandans is private hospitals and clinics.
 The government's failure to commit funds to family planning commodities, and the subsequent family planning supply shortages, shift the responsibility to meet women's family planning needs to the private sector, which is more likely to charge user fees.
-These costs are prohibitive for many in a country where the gross national income per capita is just \$420212 and over 75% of the population lives on less than \$2 a day.
+These costs are prohibitive for many in a country where the gross national income per capita is just \$420 and over 75% of the population lives on less than \$2 a day.